Catholic Marian church buildings: Modern

-The Basilica of the National Shrine of Our Lady of Aparecida in Brazil is the largest cathedral in the world and is surpassed in size only by Saint Peter's Basilica in Vatican City.
+The Basilica of the National Shrine of Our Lady of Aparecida in Brazil is the largest Marian church building in the world, the largest cathedral and also the second largest church in interior area after Saint Peter's Basilica in Vatican City.
+It was constructed between 1955-1980 and consecrated by Pope John Paul II.
+It receives approximately 12 million visitors per year.

-Two major Marian Basilicas were built in North America during the 20th Century in the capital cities of Mexico & the U.S. The first was the Basilica of the National Shrine of the Immaculate Conception; Washington, DC.
+Two major Marian Basilicas were built in North America during the 20th Century in the capital cities of Mexico and the U.S. The first was the Basilica of the National Shrine of the Immaculate Conception; Washington, DC.
 The original plans called for a gothic structure, but were changed in 1918.
 It was decided at that time to build a structure with a Romanesque exterior and a Byzantine-style interior.
 From 1974 to 1976, a new Basilica of Our Lady of Guadalupe on Tepeyac hill, north of Mexico City, was built next to the 1709 church which was no longer safe due to weakened foundations.
 Both buildings are at the site of the apparition of Our Lady of Guadalupe to Saint Juan Diego Cuauhtlatoatzin.
 It is the most important pilgrimage site in Mexico and perpetual adoration takes place there by many people.
 By using its atrium, 40,000 people can attend mass at the basilica.

 Other Marian churches started to appear around the globe.
-The Basilica of Our Lady of She Shan was built near Shanghai China as the largest Christian church building in East Asia.
-The new Immaculate Conception Cathedral was built in Manila, Philippines and the Basilica of Our Lady of Candelaria in Tenerife, Spain.
+The Basilica of Our Lady of She Shan was built near Shanghai, China, as the largest Christian church building in East Asia.
+The new Immaculate Conception Cathedral was built in Manila, Philippines, and the Basilica of Our Lady of Candelaria in Tenerife, Spain.

 This period also saw the growth of lay Marian devotional organizations such as free rosary distribution groups.
 An example is Our Lady's Rosary Makers which was formed with a $25 donation for a typewriter in 1949 and now has thousands of volunteers who have distributed hundreds of millions of free rosaries to Catholic missions worldwide.

 During this period key Marian papal encyclicals and Apostolic Letters were issued and Pope Pius X and Pope Pius XII both took major steps in establishing new Marian dogmas.